 Charles R. Trimble

+Age: 79

+Director

 Committee Membership:

-- Audit Committee Member
+Audit Committee Member

-- Compensation Committee Member
+Compensation Committee Member

-- Nominating and Corporate Governance Committee Member
+Nominating and Corporate Governance Committee Member

+Charles R. Trimble has served as one of our directors since 1999, a member of our Audit Committee since 2001.

 Charles R. Trimble has served as one of our directors since 1999, a member of our Audit Committee since 2001, a member of our Compensation Committee since 2000 and a member of our Nominating and Corporate Governance Committee since February 2004.
 From 1981 to 1998, he served as the president and chief executive officer of Trimble Navigation Limited, a GPS company that he founded in 1978.
 Previously, he served as the manager of integrated circuit research and development at Hewlett-Packard's Santa Clara Division.
 Mr. Trimble is an elected member of the National Academy of Engineering, and he was Chairman of the United States GPS Industry Council from 1996 to 2013.
 In addition, Mr. Trimble is a member of the California Institute of Technology (Caltech) Board of Trustees.
 He received a B.S. in engineering physics, with honors, and an M.S. in electrical engineering from the California Institute of Technology.
-Our Nominating and Corporate Governance Committee determined that Mr. Trimble should serve as a director because of his 22 years of experience as a member of our Board of Directors combined with his executive leadership and management experience as co-founder, president and chief executive officer of Trimble Navigation Limited as well as his experience as an elected member of the National Academy of Engineering, Chairman of the United States GPS Industry Council and a member of the California Institute of Technology Board of Trustees.
+Our Nominating and Corporate Governance Committee determined that Mr. Trimble should serve as a director because of his 22 years of experience as a member of our Board of Directors combined with his executive leadership and management experience as co-founder, president and chief executive officer of Trimble Navigation Limited as well as his experience as an elected member of the National Academy of Engineering, Chairman of the United States GPS Industry Council and a member of the California Institute of Technology for Engineering, Chairman of the United States GPS Industry Council and a member of the California Institute of Technology Board of Trustees.